groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/hyperlink-extraction/extract-hyperlinks-from-document-page/_index.md

 ## Prerequisites
 Before we begin, ensure you have the following:
 - Visual Studio: Install Visual Studio on your development machine.
-- GroupDocs.Parser Library: Download and reference the GroupDocs.Parser library.
+- GroupDocs.Parser Library: Download and tutorials the GroupDocs.Parser library.
 You can get it from [here](https://releases.groupdocs.com/parser/net/).
 - Sample Document: Prepare a sample document (e.g., DOCX, PDF) containing hyperlinks for testing.

 ## Import Namespaces